 βββ README.md # Book metadata (YAML frontmatter)

-βββ synopsis.md # Back-cover blurb + long synopsis
+βββ synopsis.md # Blurb + long synopsis

 βββ plot/

-β βββ outline.md # Act/beat structure
+β βββ outline.md # Act / beat structure

-β βββ timeline.md # Story calendar (day-by-day)
+β βββ timeline.md # Story calendar (day by day)

 β βββ tone.md # Tonal guard rails + litmus test